rapidsai/cudf/docs/cudf/source/internals.md

 ColumnAccessor(OrderedColumnDict([('x', <cudf.core.column.numerical.NumericalColumn object at 0x7f5a7d12e050>), ('y', <cudf.core.column.string.StringColumn object at 0x7f5a7d12e320>)]), multiindex=False, level_names=(None,))
 ```

-`ColumnAccessor` is an ordered, dict-like object that maps column labels to columns.
+ColumnAccessor is an ordered mapping of column labels to columns.
+In addition, it supports
-In addition, it supports things like selecting multiple columns (both by index and label),
-as well as hierarchical indexing.
+things like selecting multiple columns (both by index and label), as well as hierarchical indexing.

 ```python
 >>> from cudf.core.column_accessor import ColumnAccessor
 ```

-A ColumnAccessor behaves like an OrderedDict,
-its values are coerced to Columns during construction:
+A ColumnAccessor behaves like an OrderedDict, its values are coerced to Columns during construction:

 ```python
 >>> ca = ColumnAccessor({'x': [1, 2, 3], 'y': ['a', 'b', 'c']})